baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStartedWindows.md

     3. ... and **replace** it with the following lines:

         ```csharp
                 Xamarin.Forms.Forms.Init(e, Forms9Patch.UWP.Settings.AssembliesToInclude);
                 Forms9Patch.UWP.Settings.Initialize(this);
         ```

  7. Update your application's MainPage content (MainPage.xaml) to use Forms9Patch elements:
-     1. In Solution Explorer, in the LinkTest project, double-click MainPage.xaml to open it:
+     1. In Solution Explorer, in the LinkTest project, double-click MainPage.xaml to open it.
-     2. In MainPage.xaml, update with the following code.
-This code declaratively defines the user interface for the page:
+     2. Update MainPage.xaml with the following code.
+This code declaratively defines the user interface for the page.

         ```xml
         <?xml version="1.0" encoding="utf-8" ?>